exoplatform/crowdin-maven-plugin/crowdin-maven-plugin/readme.txt

 -- upload all files with their translations

-2. Synchronizing Crowdin with the changes in the source -- update folders names, files names
--- create new folders, upload new files
+2. Synchronizing Crowdin with the changes in the source -- create new folders, upload new files
 -- delete old folders and files
+-- update folders names, files names
+-- update master files content on Crowdin (master file = file with no specific language code)

 3. Updating the source code from changes in Crowdin
 -- export and download all translations
--- replace existing files by new ones
+-- create "Crowdin" branches in source code from last tags -- replace existing files in "Crowdin" branches by new ones -- commit changes to "Crowdin" branches
--- generate a patch
+-- merge "Crowdin" branches to working branches (do manually to fix conflicts)

 Why a maven plugin?